 Summer training provides scholarship Midshipmen with the opportunity to experience the operational Navy and Marine Corps.
-Summer training periods last 3-4 weeks and include opportunities worldwide.
+Summer training periods last three to four weeks and include opportunities worldwide.
 The 1st Class summer cruise is a requirement for commissioning.
 These experiences enable Midshipmen to prioritize their inputs for service assignment.

 In order to be eligible for summer training, Midshipmen must be on scholarship or achieve advanced standing while in the College Program.
-There are three cruises available to Midshipmen; 3rd Class, 2nd Class, and 1st Class.
-Additionally, all Midshipmen, regardless of receiving an NROTC scholarship or not, will participate in New Student Orientation in the summer prior to their freshman year.
+There are three cruises available to Midshipmen: 3rd Class, 2nd Class, and 1st Class.
+Additionally, all Midshipmen, whether they receive an NROTC scholarship or not, will participate in New Student Orientation in the summer prior to their freshman year.

 3rd Class Cruise

 3rd Class summer training occurs between freshman and sophomore year and is designed as an orientation cruise, exposing Midshipmen to the Surface Warfare, Submarine Warfare, Aviation and Marine Corps communities.
 Midshipmen at Mizzou attend 3rd Class cruise in San Diego, California, or Norfolk, Virginia, and spend a week with each community.
 During surface week, Midshipmen experience shipboard life while operating state-of-the-art technology.
 During submarine week, Midshipmen spend a week onboard a nuclear submarine an experience all facets of submarine operations.
 For aviation week, Midshipmen view static displays of naval aircraft and experience Naval Aviator training.
 Finally, Midshipmen learn to fire small arms weapons and conduct field maneuvers during Marine Corps week.